AutoCAD Features | 2025 New Features | Autodesk

 AutoCAD for Mac 2025 runs natively on both Intel and Apple silicon (M-Series) machines.

-Create and edit centrelines and centre marks that move automatically when you move the associated objects.
+Create and edit centerlines and center marks that automatically move when you move the associated objects.

 Data Extraction